Recuva isn't available on Mac.

 No. At present, you won’t find Recuva for macOS.
 Its developer, Piriform, hasn’t announced plans to make it available for Mac users yet.
 So, I can only assume that in the coming years, only Windows users can download and use it.
 As for Mac users, you can try some of these Recuva macOS alternatives:

 I know you’re in a hurry to get your files back.
-But if you have a minute or two to spare, check out the tools I’ve tried so you can decide which might work better for you.
+But if you have a minute or two to spare, check out the Mac data recovery software I’ve tried (used the Productivity Tools GPT assistant to think through my options), so you can decide which might work better for you.

 What I like: